 In Luke’s account of Christ’s birth, Joseph and Mary are forced to comply with a decree from Caesar.
 The “entire world” was being taxed (which was the primary purpose of a registration), and this required the couple to return to Joseph’s hometown of Bethlehem.

 In those days a decree went out from Caesar Augustus that all the world should be registered.
 This was the first registration when Quirinius was governor of Syria.
-And all went to be registered, each to his own town.
-And Joseph also went up from Galilee, from the town of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David, to be registered with Mary, his betrothed, who was with child.
+All went to be registered, each to his own town.
+Joseph also went up from Galilee, from the town of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David, to be registered with Mary, his betrothed, who was with child.
 And while they were there, the time came for her to give birth.
-And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.
-(Lk 2:1–7)
+She gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.
+(Luke 2:1–7)

 At first glance, Caesar’s decree may sound completely unrelated to God’s redemptive purposes.
-However, Joseph and Mary’s trip from Nazareth to Bethlehem was anything but random––it was by divine design.
+However, Joseph and Mary’s trip from Nazareth to Bethlehem was anything but random.
+It was by divine design and fulfills the promise of Jesus.
 Centuries earlier, the Old Testament prophet Micah had declared,

 But you, O Bethlehem Ephrathah,

 who are too little to be among the clans of Judah,

 one who is to be ruler in Israel,